Performance Optimization - 6.1 [Foreign key association] Foreign key addressization

 7 =A6.groups(product.vendor;sum(product.price*quantity))

-The join()will add a field in the original table sequence to save the address of dimension table record, and the original field value will not change, in this way, all the above problems can be solved.
-The difference is that join() will return a new table sequence, thus attention should be given to the order when performing the addressization.
-For the data table that is both a fact table and a dimension table, it needs to associate its own dimension table first to obtain a new data table, and then be associated with the fact table.
+The join()will add a field to the original table sequence to store the address of dimension table records without changing the original field values.
+In this way, all the above problems can be solved.
+The difference is that join() will return a new table sequence, thus attention should be given to the operation steps when performing the addressization.
+For a data table that serves as both a fact table and a dimension table, it should first associate with its own dimension table to obtain a new data table, and then be associated with the fact table.

 Performance Optimization - 6.2 [Foreign key association] Instant addressization